AngelMunoz/Finny/README.md

 THis project is in its early stages of development, current goals at this point are:

-- [ ] For .NET users, remove npm/node out of the equation.
+- [x] For .NET users, remove npm/node out of the equation.
-- [ ] For F# users, seamless fable integration.
+- [x] For F# users, seamless fable integration.
-- [ ] For .NET users, have a development server, HMR/auto-reload are not yet in the works.
+- [x] For .NET users, have a development server, HMR/auto-reload are not yet in the works.
-- [ ] For .NET users, Build for production using esbuild.
+- [x] For .NET users, Build for production using esbuild.
-- [ ] For .NET users, provide a cli dotnet tool
+- [x] For .NET users, provide a cli dotnet tool
+- [x] Binary Release for users outside .NET
+- [x] Autoreload on change

 ### Future Goals

 Including the previous goals the future goals include

-- [ ] Autoreload on change
+- [ ] Typescript (ts/tsx) and jsx support
 - [ ] HMR
-- [ ] Binary Release for users outside .NET
+- [ ] Plugin System

-current commands are
+### Quick Command View
 ```
 USAGE: perla [--help] [--version] [<subcommand> [<options>]]